sacredbanana/AmigaGPT/README.md

 ### Installing `narrator.device` **v37**
 * Insert your Workbench 2.0.x (you cannot use 2.1 because the speech libraries were removed after version 2.0.4) disk and copy `df0:devs/narrator.device` to `{AmigaGPTProgramDirectory}/devs/speech/37`

+### AmigaOS 4
+* AmigaGPT for AmigaOS 4 uses the Flite device to provide speech synthesis.
+Download it from http://aminet.net/package/mus/misc/flite_device.
+* Extract the archive and run the installer

 ## Launching **AmigaGPT**
 * Launch the application by double-clicking the AmigaGPT icon